Islands of Adventure Family Tour

 As you go through IOA, try to pretend that you are not so much a park guest as you are a fledgling explorer and amateur sociologist (sometimes just watching people having fun is the fun).
 Imagine that you're taking in an entirely new world, rather than merely visiting a theme park.

 In Marvel Super Hero Island, most guests race into the Hulk roller coaster and Spider-Man attractions.
-Instead, spend some time on the bridge or along the waterfront.
-Watch the frequent launching of the Hulk coaster, and perhaps study the visitors who've gathered for photos and autographs of Marvel superheroes.
+Instead, spend some time on the bridge or along the waterfront, where you can watch the frequent launching of the Hulk coaster and perhaps meet some of Marvel's superheroes.